hectorcorrea/tbd/README.md

 ## Source code

-* `textoDb.go` The main code for the module, functions to fetch and save records are here.
+* `textoDb.go` The main code for the module, functions to create, fetch, and update records is here.
 * `textoEntry.go` Functions specific for individual entries.
+The code to perform most of the IO is here.
 * `nextSequence.go` Calculates new sequence numbers for IDs.
-* `io.go` Read/write functions.
 * `util.go` Miscellanous utilities.

 * Folder `demoServer/` is a tiny website showing how to use it from a Go client.
 File `server.go` shows the functionality to create, display, and update records from inside  a Go website.